 She is a graduate of the Emory University Women’s, Gender, and Sexuality Studies Department.
-She is the founder and co-conspirator of Quirky Black Girls, a network for strange and different black girls and now serves at the digital alchemist for the Octavia E. Butler Legacy Network.
+She is the founder and co-conspirator of Quirky Black Girls, a network for strange and different black girls.

 She attended Spelman College where she initially endeavored to become a physician.
 She fell in love with Women’s Studies and activism, ultimately driving her to graduate school in lieu of medicine.
 As an undergrad she received national attention for her involvement in the Nelly Protest at Spelman, a moment that solidified her deep commitment to examining representations of Black women in popular culture.
 She also coined the term misogynoir which describes the unique anti-Black racist misogyny that Black women experience.